wenlab-2023/wenlab-2023.github.io/content/authors/admin/_index.md

     url: 'https://mae.ucf.edu/person/yuewen/'

 # Short bio (displayed in user profile at end of posts)
-bio: Dr. Yue Wen is an Assistant Professor in the Department of Aerospace and Mechanical Engineering and a member of the Disability, Aging, and Technology (DAT) Cluster at the University of Central Florida.
-Prior to that, he was a postdoctoral researcher at Shirley Ryan AbilityLab (formerly RIC) and Northwestern University, Chicago.
-He received a Ph.D. degree in Biomedical Engineering from the Joint Department of Biomedical Engineering at the University of North Carolina at Chapel Hill and North Carolina State University in 2019.
+bio: Yue Wen is an Assistant Professor in the Department of Aerospace and Mechanical Engineering and a member of the Disability, Aging, and Technology (DAT) Cluster at the University of Central Florida.

 interests: